bridgewell/ScupioSSPFrontendBiddingRegistration/README.md

-# Scupio SSP frondend bidding
+# Scupio SSP frontend bidding

 This README is for developers who wish to make a request to integrate their frontend ad bidders with Scupio SSP.